Friday, August 19, 2011

 4) We are morally lazy.

 And that’s just the first step.
-After deciding they are Evil, well…now you have to act on it!
-You have to confront them (a waste of time) or leave them, (the best of all possible worlds.)
+After deciding they are Evil, well…now you have to act on it.
+You can confront them (a waste of time) or get them out of your life (the best of all possible worlds).

 Remember: the enemy knows you have a tendency to forgive: they’re counting on that.